apache/incubator-gluten/backends-velox/workload/tpch/README.md

 ## Test Queries
 We provided the test queries in ./tpch.queries.updated directory, which changed all DATE feilds to STRING since DATE type is not well supported in Gluten with Velox backend.
 We also provided a scala code in ./run_tpch/ directory about how to run TPC-H queries.
-Please notice if you are using dwrf test, please remember to set the file format to dwrf in the code.
+Please note if you are using dwrf test, please remember to set the file format to dwrf in the code.